 Dendron is a tiny town located in the state of Virginia.
 With a population of 255 people and just one neighborhood, Dendron is the 379th largest community in Virginia.
-Dendron has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Much of the housing stock in Dendron was built prior to World War II, making it one of the older and more historic towns in the country.

 When you are in Dendron, you'll notice that it is more blue-collar than most other communities in America.
 38.21% of Dendron’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Dendron is a town of transportation and shipping workers, service providers, and sales and office workers.
 There are especially a lot of people living in Dendron who work in maintenance occupations (14.63%), office and administrative support (13.82%), and teaching (8.13%).